onekiloparsec/aa-js/README.md

 Astronomical Algorithms in JavaScript.

-**The ongoing rewrite for v3 will have arbitrary-precision, thanks to [decimal.js](https://github.com/MikeMcl/decimal.js).**
+**The new v3 has arbitrary-precision, thanks to [decimal.js](https://github.com/MikeMcl/decimal.js).**

 Other